"Miracle of Miracles"

 (12) Then spoke Joshua to the Lord in the day when the Lord delivered up the Amorites before the children of Israel; and he said in the sight of Israel: 'Sun, stand thou still upon Gibeon; And thou, Moon, in the valley of Aijalon.'
 (13) And the sun stood still, and the moon stayed, Until the nation had avenged themselves of their enemies.
 Is not this written in the book of Jashar?
 And the sun stayed in themidst of heaven, and hasted not to go down about a whole day.

 These words ostensibly describe one of the greatest miracles ever recorded – the stopping of the sun and moon in their tracks.
-The very enormity of the miracle, however, makes readers uncomfortable.
-Is it possible that the celestial beings, ever constant in their movement, really stood still?
+The very enormity of the miracle, however, creates discomfort for some commentators.
+Is it possible that the celestial bodies, ever constant in their movement, really stood still?
 Would that not wreak havoc with the entire astronomical system?
-Moreover, considering that Hashem had already contributed to the battle, why was such a miracle even necessary?
-Was there no other way to ensure the Israelite victory than to suspend the natural order in such an extreme way?
+Moreover, considering that Hashem had already contributed to ensuring the victory, why was such a miracle even necessary?
+Was there no other way to clinch the Israelite victory than to suspend the natural order in such an extreme way?

 Moshe and Yehoshua

 Yehoshua 10:14 suggests that this miracle was singular and unprecedented:

 וְלֹא הָיָה כַּיּוֹם הַהוּא לְפָנָיו וְאַחֲרָיו לִשְׁמֹעַ י"י בְּקוֹל אִישׁ כִּי י"י נִלְחָם לְיִשְׂרָאֵל.

 And there was no day like that before it or after it, that the Lord hearkened unto the voice of a man; for the Lord fought for Israel.